By Cyndi | Updated Jan 2021 | Dog Life

 Another of Cody's duties is monitoring new projects on the Ranch to ensure they are "lab tested and approved" for our guest dogs.
 He and Hannah supervised construction of the guest house (phase3) such as making sure the dog door worked, while getting expert tips on quality control from our contractors' dogs.
 Hannah (who was our dock-diving dynamo you see in many photos) had previous construction experience with Torri (our black Lab) during the phase2 building of the owners half of the house.
 You may also see photos of Cayli (chocolate Lab) and Linsey (yellow Lab) who were our Labs during the infrastructure development of the Ranch -- they were the reason we included the big swimming pond!

-Though we're obviously partial to Labs, we love all dogs and have fostered many who have benefited from the chance to just be dogs running off-leash on the fenced 60-acres.
+Though we're obviously partial to Labs, we love all dogs and have fostered many of various breeds who have benefited from the chance to just be dogs running off-leash on the fenced 60-acres.
 Cody is one of the most easy-to-get-along-with dogs we've known and he has a special gift in his ability to deal with reactive dogs.
 We chose Cody because Hannah was reactive and we learned a lot working with her and many trainers.
 Cody is very sensitive to dog body language and doesn't run up "in their face" but rather just plays chase with other dogs who want to play.
 We've encouraged his natural behaviors and feel it's his special calling to help reactive dogs have a successful meeting with a dog companion who respects their space.
 We've seen more than a few tears from guests whose reactive dogs have fun running with Cody after deciding to take us up on our Cody introduction routine. (note: we keep Cody separated when there are dogs who clearly prefer only their pack).